kevinchappell/timer-challenge/README.md

 npm start
 ```

 This should clone the repo, install its dependencies and start the development server.
 From there you can edit the files in `src/` until the objectives are completed.
+The challenge should not take more than an hour.

 ## Bonus
 Describe testing strategy for the Timer class.